DeepikaA2004/Diabetes_Prediction-using-SVM/README.md

 # Diabetes Prediction

-This Python code represents a simple diabetes prediction model using the PIMA Diabetes Dataset.
+ This project uses the PIMA Diabetes Dataset.
 The model is built using the Support Vector Machine (SVM) algorithm.
 Below is a comprehensive guide on the dataset, data analysis, model training, evaluation, and making predictions.

 ## Data Collection and Analysis